Extenuating Circumstances (Taught Programmes) - 2022/23

 A serious short-term illness or accident

-A copy of medical history / notes and/or any evidence that only records the student’s self-reporting of the health problems will normally be deemed insufficient for requests not covered by self-certification.
+A copy of medical history / notes and/or any evidence that only records the student’s self-reporting of the health problems will normally be deemed insufficient for requests not covered by self-certification (except for the cases of bereavement and respiratory illness).

 Unforeseen recent illness of dependents or close family members